htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/_index.md

 {{</section>}}

 {{<section title="Our Team">}}
 Our team consists of four people with diverse skillsets.
 This enabled us to split into two subteams: development and modeling.
-Among other tasks Marvin and Konrad mainly focussed on bringing the machines from the workshop into the virtual world while Julian and Adrian set them up with interactability.
+Among other tasks Marvin and Konrad mainly focused on bringing the machines from the workshop into the virtual world while Julian and Adrian set them up with interactability.
 {{</section>}}

 {{<gallery>}}
 	{{<team-member image="adrian.jpg" name="Adrian Sabrowski">}}
 	{{<team-member image="marvin.jpg" name="Marvin Kullick">}}